Ghee in Ayurveda: Benefits, Uses & How to Make It

 6. Eye Care (Netra Tarpana)

 In clinical Ayurveda, a specialised treatment involves bathing the eyes in warm medicated ghee.
-This is performed under practitioner supervision and is traditionally used for eye strain and dryness.
+Done under practitioner supervision, traditionally used for eye strain and dryness.

 How to Make Ghee at Home

-Making ghee is simple, meditative, and deeply satisfying.
-Homemade ghee has a superior flavour and freshness compared to most commercial options.
+Making ghee is simple, meditative, deeply satisfying.
+Homemade ghee tastes better and is fresher than most commercial options.

 Ingredients